a picture of a home with the rent increasing

 UNINCORPORATED LA COUNTY:

-The Los Angeles County Rent Stabilization and Tenant Protections Ordinance (RSTPO), Chapter 8.52 of the County Code, is a local law that sets the maximum annual rent increase based on the percentage change in the annual Consumer Price Index (CPI) for properties located in unincorporated areas of Los Angeles County.
-Additionally, the RSTPO provides tenants protections from evictions without just cause.
+The Los Angeles County Rent Stabilization and Tenant Protections Ordinance* (RSTPO), Chapter 8.52 of the County Code, is a local law that limits annual rent increases (for fully-covered units only) and extends eviction protections for properties located in unincorporated areas of Los Angeles County.

-The Mobilehome Rent Stabilization and Mobilehome Owners Protections Ordinance (MRSMOPO), Chapter 8.57 of the County Code, is a local law that sets the maximum annual rent increase based on the percentage change in the annual (CPI) for mobilehome spaces located in unincorporated areas of Los Angeles County.
+The Mobilehome Rent Stabilization and Mobilehome Owners Protections Ordinance (MRSMOPO), Chapter 8.57 of the County Code, is a local law that limits annual rent increases for mobilehome spaces located in unincorporated areas of Los Angeles County.

 INCORPORATED CITIES: